Lupine

 The Lupine, part of the legume family (related to peas!), is a distinct flower that displays beautiful colors during its blooming season.
 They draw spectators from all over the country.
 It is a cool weather plant that dies down from the heat of the summer and some years may not even put up a stem if the temperatures are too warm (though that is rare on the North Shore).
 The plant prefers well-drained, sandy soils that are fully exposed to the sun.
 Although there are hundreds of kinds of Lupine, Wild Lupine and Large-Leaved Lupine are most prominent along the North Shore.

-The flower itself has an upper and lower portion that is typically blue/purple but can also be pink or white.
+The flower itself has an upper and lower portion that is typically blue/purple but can also be pink, white, and occasionally fuchsia or red.
 The upper and lower parts of the flower have dark veins that are forcibly opened by insects to reach their horn-shaped stamen.
 They typically stand around 8-18” tall and have pea-like flowers that bloom in June and July.
 Usually growing in bunches, these flowers will be easy to notice with their vibrant colors sticking out from the green brush typically surrounding them.

 While beautiful, only Wild Lupine (Lupinus perennis) is native to the North Shore.
 This species isn’t as common as the Large-Leaved Lupin (Lupinus polyphyllus).
 These flowers are not native to the North Shore.
 However, the area has ideal conditions for this species to thrive in.
 Over the past 20 years, their presence has spread very significantly.
 You can see them virtually everywhere along the North Shore.
 So when we talk about these flowers, we are mostly referring to the Large-Leaved species, not the native Wild species.